 Recovering sunken ferry to heal or harden South Korea's rift

-The sunken ferry Sewol is loaded onto a semi-submersible transport vessel during the salvage operation in waters off Jindo, South Korea, Saturday, March 25, 2017.
-Days after South Korean President Park Geun-hye was removed from office, the ferry was lifted slowly from the waters where it sank three years earlier - a disaster that killed more than 300 people, mostly schoolchildren, and ignited public fury against Park and became a nationally polarizing issue.
+Days after South Korea's president was removed from office, a ferry was lifted slowly from the waters where it sank three years earlier - a disaster that killed more than 300 people, mostly schoolchildren, and ignited public fury against Park Geun-hye and became a nationally polarizing issue.
+The ferry's recovery has raised the question of whether that process can bring closure to a country that was roiled and split by the ferry sinking.

 Discussions